19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 - One to two tablespoons of honey

 Unlike the first recipe with cayenne, this recipe is a bit more sweet thanks to the orange and honey.
-Turmeric is a close relative to ginger and is a known anti-inflammatory remedy that was used Ancient China and India.
+Turmeric is a close relative to ginger and is a known anti-inflammatory remedy.
+In fact, folks use this for such in Ancient China and India.

 Ginger + Lemon + Garlic